-UK police warn publishers not to use leaked documents
+UK police urge publishers not to use leaked diplomatic memos

 The Official Secrets Act prohibits public servants from making “damaging” disclosures of classified material.
 It is aimed at civil servants and others in the government with access to sensitive information and is not designed to target journalists.

-Foreign Secretary Jeremy Hunt, who is jousting with Boris Johnson to become the next prime minister, tweeted Saturday that the person responsible for the leak must be found and held responsible, but he differed with police over whether the publication of leaks is a possible crime.
+Foreign Secretary Jeremy Hunt, who is jousting with Boris Johnson to become Britain’s next prime minister, tweeted Saturday that the person responsible for the leak must be found and held responsible, but he differed with police over whether the publication of leaks is a possible crime.

-“I defend to the hilt the right of the press to publish those leaks if they receive them & judge them to be in the public interest: that is their job,” he said.
+“I defend to the hilt the right of the press to publish those leaks if they receive them & judge them to be in the public interest: that is their job,” he said in a tweet.

 Johnson, a former foreign secretary, also said it would be wrong to seek criminal charges against the press for publishing leaked material.

-“A prosecution on this basis would amount to an infringement on press freedom and have a chilling effect on public debate,” he said at a campaign event.
+“A prosecution on this basis would amount to an infringement on press freedom and have a chilling effect on public debate,” Johnson said at a campaign event Saturday.

 The Mail on Sunday, which first obtained the trove of leaked memos, has not faced any legal repercussions for its decision to publish.